nasrinkhodayari/swiftOpenstackSample/README.md

 # swiftOpenstackSample

-this is an swift-openstack sample for Authorization,upload,download
+this is an swift-openstack sample for Authorization,upload,download in AWS.